dso-toolkit/dso-toolkit/packages/core/src/components/accordion/readme.md

 ### `toggleSection(sectionElement: HTMLElement | number, event?: MouseEvent) => Promise<undefined | boolean>`

 Toggle a section.
-Pass the `<dso-accordion-section>` element or the index of the section.\
+Pass the `<dso-accordion-section>` element or the index of the section.
-returns `undefined` when no section is toggled.\
-returns `true` when the section is opened and `false` when the section is closed.

 #### Returns

 Type: `Promise<boolean | undefined>`

+The state of the section

 ----------------------------------------------